-- Termination due to the employees engaging in protected conduct, such as complaining about discrimination, harassment, unsafe working conditions or employer’s unlawful conduct
+- Termination due to the employee engaging in protected conduct, such as complaining about discrimination, harassment, unsafe working conditions or employer’s unlawful conduct.

-- Termination because the employee took job-protected leave, like for medical treatment, caring for others or maternity leave
+- Termination because the employee took job-protected leave, like for medical treatment, caring for others or family leave.